Futureproof

 Transaction Ingestion

 AI bookkeeping platforms connect directly to bank accounts, credit cards, payment processors, and sales channels through secure APIs.
 Transactions flow into the system in real time rather than being downloaded as CSV files at month-end.
-For ecommerce sellers operating on Shopify, Amazon, and TikTok Shop simultaneously, this eliminates the manual process of pulling settlement reports from each platform and uploading them into accounting software.
+For ecommerce operators and sellers operating on Shopify, Amazon, and TikTok Shop simultaneously, this eliminates the manual process of pulling settlement reports from each platform and uploading them into accounting software.

 Automated Categorization